rohanmahen/resume-tex/README.md

 ### Step 5: Review and Distribute

-Open the generated `resume.pdf` file to review your resume.
+Open the new `resume.pdf` file to review your resume.
 Make sure all the information is correct and that the layout looks as expected.

 ## Customization